The Missing Cross to Purity

 Dear Friends,

-If the truth make you free, then are you free indeed.
+If the truth makes you free, then are you free indeed.

-So then there are none made freemen, but by truth;
+So then there are none made freemen, except by truth;

-and all that are freemen, they are made free by the truth, they are God's freemen;
+and all who are freemen, they are made free by the truth, they are God's freemen;

 they are free citizens, they are freeholders of an everlasting inheritance,